 Of the approximately 1,800 think tanks in the United States today, about half are research institutions located within US universities.
 For the purpose of this chapter, however, only those think tanks located in non-university private-sector settings are considered.
 Most of these think tanks and research institutions enjoy tax-exempt status under section 501(c)(3) of the Internal Revenue Code, which stipulates that they are restricted from legislative lobbying as "action organizations."
-Institutions that receive this tax-exempt status must either be charitable philanthropic organizations or research organizations (think thanks) that Copyright © 2019 by the Beard of Trustees of the Lefand Stanford Junfor University.
-All rights reserved. operate in a supposedly nonpartisan way and in the general public interest.
+Institutions that receive this tax-exempt status must either be charitable philanthropic organizations or research organizations (think tanks) that operate in a supposedly nonpartisan way and in the general public interest.
 Because they are largely privately funded through donor contributions, US think tanks compete tenaciously for support, professional expertise, and public impact.